magarena/magarena/release/README.txt

 - fixed Vines of Vastwood so that if you target an opponent's creature, the opponent cannot target the creature (previously Vines of Vastwood prevents the opponent of the controller of the creature from targetting it)
+- fixed implementation of first strike, so that triggers may occur after dealing first strike damage and before regular damage is dealt (fixes issue
+  11: "Double Strike creature that leaves play after first strike still deals regular damage (Dread bug)")
+- state-based actions are carried out simultaneously instead of one permanent at a time (fixes issue 7: "Problem in interaction between 704.3/704.5g and 613.4")
+- fixed card pic for spirit token
+- added cancel button to download images dialog, not it is possible to stop downloading
+- add this README.txt to the game's help menu
+- added caching to Monte Carlo Tree Search AI so that simulations performed for one decision can be reused when computing the next decision

 Release 1.14 (May 28, 2011)
 ============